1966 anti-cow slaughter riot: Police firing on Peaceful Protesters

-The riot ended at around 4:30 pm with a death toll of eight and hundreds injured.
+The riot, that started with the excessive police force killing widely recognized gurus and sadhus along with cows, ended at around 4:30 pm with a death toll of eight (significantly lower than independent outlet reports) and hundreds injured.
 The total damage was estimated at 1 billion rupees by city officials; numerous vehicles were destroyed, along with numerous shops.
 A curfew was imposed for 48 hours but withdrawn the next morning; the army was deployed for the first time, and a law concerning unlawful assembly was imposed for an indefinite time span.
 About 1,500 demonstrators, including over 500 ascetics and prominent leaders of Hindu Nationalist parties and SGMS, were arrested.

 The Lieutenant Governor described the rioting as highly organised; intelligence agencies had failed to predict the situation.
 The extent of the violence was the most significant since the partition riots, and M. N. Srinivas commented that the episode solidly convinced him that the Hindus of North India had not evolved into modern people.
 A few days later, Balraj Madhok, Rameshwaranand, and other prominent functionaries of RSS and Jan Sangh were arrested on charges of stoking the riots.
 Political figures including Bhupesh Gupta suspected clear-cut involvement of the Central Intelligence Agency (CIA) in the agitation.

 Vajpayee condemned the riots and blamed undesirable elements for the violence, saying that it had harmed a pious cause.
 There was widespread discontent against Nanda, who was believed to be sympathetic to the rioters, forcing him to resign; Prime Minister Indira Gandhi acquitted him of all blame before the Parliament and temporarily held the portfolio herself before choosing Yashwantrao Chavan as a replacement.